-- the delivery system, except during the initial and final 60 seconds of fuel transferring; - (iii) All vapor return lines are connected between the delivery tank truck/trailer or railroad tank car, and the stationary storage tank-or mobile fueler.
+- (c) (1) (C) (ii) The fuel delivery lines shall be maintained liquid tight, vapor tight, and free of air ingestion.
+A fuel delivery that is free of air ingestion is determined by observing the fuel stream as clear and free of air bubbles through the sight windows on the delivery system, except during the initial and final 60 seconds of fuel transferring; - (iii) All vapor return lines are connected between the delivery tank truck/trailer or railroad tank car, and the stationary storage tank.
 In addition, all associated hoses, fittings, and couplings are maintained in a liquid-tight and vapor-tight condition; and - (iv) The hatch on any tank truck/trailer shall be equipped with a vapor tight cover during gasoline transfer and pumping.
 The hatch shall not be opened except for visual inspection, which may be performed after at least three minutes following the completion of the gasoline transfer or pumping.
 Except otherwise specified by CARB, visual inspection shall be completed in three minutes or less. - (2) Gasoline Transfer into Vehicle Fuel Tanks (Phase II)

-A person shall not transfer, or allow the transfer, or provide equipment for the transfer of gasoline from a stationary storage tank with a capacity of 950 liters (251 gallons) or more, or any mobile fueler tank of greater than 454 liters (120 gallons) capacity into any mobile fueler tank of greater than 454 liters (120 gallons) capacity or any motor vehicle fuel tank of greater than 19 liters (5 gallons) capacity unless all of the following conditions are met:
+A person shall not transfer, or allow the transfer, or provide equipment for the transfer of gasoline from a stationary storage tank with a capacity of 950 liters (251 gallons) or more into any motor vehicle fuel tank of greater than 19 liters (5 gallons) capacity unless all of the following conditions are met: